 Tip: when starting work on an issue, and you are unsure if it will be a new

 feature or “just” a bug fix, start by branching from the

-master branch.
+main branch.
 It

 will always be possible to merge your issue branch into